-If you need access to the AWS marketplace to find and deploy additional services, the AWS console acts as a “one-stop-shop” for you.
+If you need access to the AWS marketplace to find and deploy additional services, the AWS console acts as a “one-stop shop” for you.
 Using the management console, you can check the AWS facilities you’re using and how much you’re paying for them.

 Using the management console, you can launch various services such as creating instances using Amazon EC2 or creating buckets.
-Even for new users, the console is user-friendly, not complex.
+Even for new users, the console is user-friendly, and not complex.

 If you need any help, the app provides you with an option to generate a support ticket then and there.
 Not only can you track code deployments and revisions for apps but also deploy an application programming interface (API), when required.